DavidePrati99/Smart-Cities-project-on-Milan-sustainability-and-air-quality/README.md

 presence of a new hypothetical green area, as a source of air purification, can improve air quality and con- sequently the city’s quality of life.

-Attention will be given to the challenges of integrating green spaces in degraded areas to ensure they con- tribute positively to the urban environment.
+Attention will be given to the challenges of integrating green spaces in degraded areas to ensure they contribute positively to the urban environment.
 The goal is to promote a sustainable and livable city, addressing both environmental and social dimensions of urban development.